These classic vegan chocolate chip cookies have crispy edges, a soft chewy center and hot fudge sauce in the middle!

 Vegan chocolate chip cookies

-- ¾ cup (140g) light brown sugar, dark brown sugar or coconut sugar
+- ¾ cup (140g) packed light brown sugar, dark brown sugar or coconut sugar

 - Pinch of salt, if using unsalted butter

-- 1 cup (100g) roughly chopped chocolate or chocolate chips
+- 1 cup (100g) roughly chopped vegan chocolate or chocolate chips

 - ⅓ cup (80g) Nature's Charm Chocolate Fudge Sauce

-- 2 tbsp (20g) roughly chopped chocolate or chocolate chips
+- 2 tablespoons (20g) roughly chopped vegan chocolate or chocolate chips

 To make the fudge filling (day before or a couple of hours beforehand):

 - Add both ingredients to a small saucepan over low heat and mix until combined.
-Pour the mixture into a freezer-safe bowl/container and freeze until needed.
-The mixture should thicken up a lot and be almost scoopable.
+Pour the mixture into a freezer-safe bowl/container and freeze for at least 1 hour.
+The mixture should thicken up and be almost scoopable.

 To make the vegan chocolate chip cookies: